Clarifai/docs/docs/sdk/model-train-and-eval.md

 ## Model Evaluation

 Model evaluation is the process by which we monitor the model's performance on the dataset.
-The Clarifai SDKs allows you to evaluate the model in two ways.
+The Clarifai Python SDK allows you to evaluate the model in two ways.
 Firstly, you can receive evaluation metrics for each dataset split separately.
 The `Mode.evaluate()` method will run the evaluation on the model by using the dataset passed as a parameter.
 Each evaluation is marked by `eval_id`.
 This allows users to run multiple evaluations using different datasets.

 :::info
 Evaluation is currently supported for the following model types: Embedding Classifier, Text Classifier, Visual Classifier, and Visual Detector.